TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/CoreTesting.rst

 If you're using a Mac, install or update Docker to the most recent version using the packaging system of your choice.

-If you are using Ubuntu Linux 18.04 or higher, everthing should be ok after calling `sudo apt-get install git docker docker-compose` once.
+If you are using Ubuntu Linux 18.04 or higher, everything should be ok after calling `sudo apt-get install git docker docker-compose` once.
 For other Linux distributions including older releases of Ubuntu, users should have a look at the Docker homepage to see how to update to a recent version.
 It usually involves adding some other package repository and updating / installing using it.